Frederik X is proclaimed the new king of Denmark after his mother Queen Margrethe II abdicates

 COPENHAGEN, Denmark (AP) — Denmark's prime minister proclaimed Frederik X as king on Sunday after his mother Queen Margrethe II formally signed her abdication, with massive crowds turning out to rejoice in the throne passing from a beloved monarch to her popular son.

 Margrethe, 83, is the first Danish monarch to voluntarily relinquish the throne in nearly 900 years.
-Many thousands of people gathered outside the palace where the royal succession was taking place, the mood jubilant as the Nordic nation experienced in first royal succession in more than a half-century, and one not caused by the death of a monarch.
+Many thousands of people gathered outside the palace where the royal succession took place, the mood jubilant as the Nordic nation experienced its first royal succession in more than a half-century, and one not caused by the death of a monarch.

-Wearing a magenta outfit, Margrethe signed her abdication during a meeting with the Danish Cabinet at the Christiansborg Palace, a vast complex in Copenhagen that houses the Royal Reception Rooms and Royal Stables as well as the Danish Parliament, the prime minister’s office and the Supreme Court.
+Wearing a magenta outfit, Margrethe signed her abdication during a meeting with the Danish Cabinet at the Christiansborg Palace, a vast complex in Copenhagen that has been the seat of Danish power for centuries.
+It now houses the Royal Reception Rooms and Royal Stables as well as the Danish Parliament, the prime minister’s office and the Supreme Court.

-Prime Minister Mette Frederiksen next proclaimed Frederik king from the balcony of the palace before thousands of people.
+Prime Minister Mette Frederiksen next proclaimed Frederik king from the balcony of the palace before many thousands of subjects of a kingdom where the trappings of royalty are mostly symbolic in today's modern era of constitutional democracy.

+Frederiksen read the proclamation three times, which is the tradition, as Frederik stood beside her wearing a ceremonial military uniform adorned with medals.
+He was then joined on the balcony by the new, Australian-born Queen Mary and the couple's four children, and the crowd spontaneously sang the national anthem.

+“My hope is to become a unifying king of tomorrow," Frederik said.
+“It is a task I have approached all my life.”

+They then left Christianborg Palace in a horse-drawn coach as church bells rang out, and headed to their Amalienborg residence, where they once again appeared before a huge crowd of people cheering and waving the nation's flag of a white cross on a red background.

+Frederik, who was visibly moved, placed both hands on his heart in a gesture of thanks.

-The abdication document was presented to Margrethe as she sat at a massive table covered in red cloth around which royals and members of the Danish government were seated.
-Frederik, who was in a ceremonial military uniform adorned with medals, said beside her.
+The abdication document was earlier presented to Margrethe as she sat at a massive table covered in red cloth around which royals and members of the Danish government were seated.
+Frederik sat beside her.

 After signing it, Margrethe rose and gestured to Frederik to take her place.
 “God save the king,” she said as she left the room.

-The abdication leaves Denmark with two queens: Margrethe keeps her title while Frederik's Australian-born wife becomes Queen Mary.
+The abdication leaves Denmark with two queens: Margrethe keeps her title, while Frederik's wife becomes Queen Mary.
 Frederik and Mary's eldest son Christian, 18, has become crown prince and heir to the throne.

-Christian handed Margrethe her walking stick as she departed her abdication ceremony.

 Even the prime minister was unaware of the queen’s intentions until right before the announcement.
 Margrethe had informed Frederik and his younger brother Joachim just three days earlier, the Berlingske newspaper wrote, citing the royal palace.

-People from across Denmark gathered outside parliament, with many swarming streets decorated with the red and white Danish flags.
-Several shops hung photos of the queen and king-to-be, while city buses were adorned with smaller Danish flags as is customary during royal events.
+People from across Denmark gathered outside parliament, with many swarming streets decorated with red-and-white Danish flags.
+Several shops hung photos of Margrethe and Frederik, while city buses were adorned with smaller Danish flags as is customary during royal events.
 Many others across the kingdom of nearly 6 million people followed a live television broadcast of the historic event.

 Copenhagen resident Rene Jensen, wearing a replica of a royal robe and a bejeweled purple crown on his head, said that he expected Frederik to be “a king for the nation, representing us everywhere.”

-The last time a Danish monarch voluntarily resigned was in 1146 when King Erik III Lam stepped down to enter a monastery.
-Margrethe abdicated on the same day she ascended the throne following the death of her father, King Frederik IX.
+The last time a Danish monarch voluntarily resigned was in 1146, when King Erik III Lam stepped down to enter a monastery.
+Margrethe abdicated on the same day of January that she ascended the throne following the death of her father, King Frederik IX, on Jan.
+14, 1972.

 Australians also turned out on the streets of Copenhagen to celebrate one of their own becoming queen.